Large deviation principles for convolutional Bayesian neural networks: Convolutional Neural Networks: setting of the problem

 In order to formally define a CNN we need some more notation.
-Even though in D-dimensional convolutional neural networks the spatial index $i$ is a D-dimensional index $i=(i_1,\dots,i_D)$ taking values in a finite subset $\Lambda_\ell \subset \mathbb{Z}^D$, for simplicity, and without real loss of generality, we label indices in $\Lambda_\ell$ as $\{1,\dots,N_\ell\}$.
-In what follows \begin{itemize} \item $L$ denotes the number of {\it hidden layers}; \item $C_0,C_1,\dots, C_{L+1}$ denote the number of {\it channels} of each layer; \item $N_0,N_1,\dots,N_{L+1}$ denotes the {\it spatial dimension} of each layer; \item $\sigma :\RE \to \RE$ is the {\it activation function} (assumed to be measurable); \item $\CM_\ell$ is the set of indices (or multi-indices) labeling the {\it receptive field} of the neurons at layer $\ell+1$ and $|\CM_\ell |=M_\ell$ is its dimension (sometime referred as \emph{mask} dimension); \item $R^{(i,\ell)}: \RE^{N_{\ell}} \to \RE^{M_\ell}$ is the (measurable) function extracting the receptive field of neuorn $i=1,\dots,N_{\ell+1}$ at layer $\ell$ from a spatial vector.
-For a given point $z$ in $\RE^{N_{\ell}}$ we use the notation $R^{(i,\ell)}(z)=[R^{(i,\ell)}_m(z) : m \in \CM_{\ell}]$. \end{itemize} {The precise definition of the patch extractor operator $R^{(i,\ell)}$ depends on the architectural choices (stride, padding, pooling, etc.).
-We shall give some example in the next Subsection. } For a generic input
+Although in D-dimensional convolutional neural networks the spatial index $i$ is a D-dimensional index $i=(i_1,\dots,i_D)$ taking values in a finite subset $\Lambda_\ell \subset \mathbb{Z}^D$, for simplicity, and without real loss of generality, we label the indices in $\Lambda_\ell$ as $\{1,\dots,N_\ell\}$.
+In what follows, \begin{itemize} \item $L$ denotes the number of {\it hidden layers}; \item $C_0,C_1,\dots, C_{L+1}$ denote the number of {\it channels} of each layer; \item $N_0,N_1,\dots,N_{L+1}$ denote the {\it spatial dimension} of each layer; \item $\CM_\ell$ is the set of indices (or multi-indices) labeling the {\it receptive field} of the neurons at layer $\ell+1$ and $|\CM_\ell |=M_\ell$ is its dimension (sometimes referred to as \emph{mask} dimension); \item $T^{(i,\ell)}: \RE^{N_{\ell}} \to \RE^{M_\ell}$ is the function extracting the receptive field of neuron $i=1,\dots,N_{\ell+1}$ at layer $\ell$ from a spatial vector, possibly implementing various forms of pooling and the nonlinear activation.
+For a given point $\bz \in \RE^{N_\ell}$ we use the notation